The difference between product development and product management tools — and why you need both

 Product development tools like Jira aren’t designed to help understand users or prioritize what to build next — they’re optimized for delivery.
 Another shortcoming for product managers is a lack of a clear way to visualize and share a high-level roadmap of releases.

-While Jira works well for keeping development on schedule, it’s not flexible enough to determine what gets on the roadmap in the first place — a crucial part of the product management role.
+While Jira works well for keeping development on schedule, it’s not flexible enough to determine what gets on the roadmap in the first place — a crucial part of the product manager’s role.
+Even advances like Jira’s Advanced Roadmaps serve mainly as visualizations of the engineering team’s plans, and it’s a tall order to get non-engineers to log in to Jira to view them.

 Last, but certainly not least, dumping everything in a product development tool overwhelms everyone involved.